Coffee production in Panama: Plantations

-The coffee varieties grown are 82 percent of arabica and 18 percent of robusta.
+The coffee varieties grown are 82 percent arabica and 18 percent robusta.
 Arabica coffee, grown in the Chiriquí highlands at an elevation range of 2300–3500 ft, is considered the highest quality of Panamanian coffee.
 The coffee produced here is said to be of a sharp taste, fragrant, with a mild degree of acidity.
 Among the estates producing coffee, the Café Ruiz is said to be one of the oldest and most regarded.
 Café Kotowa (Kotowa means "mountain"), a producer of boutique coffee, was established more than 100 years ago by a Scottish immigrant.
 Boquete has the largest coffee production factory in the country.
 Another notable plantation is the La Torcaza Estate, which is at an elevation of 1,350 m in the southern slopes of Volcan Baru.
 It is an organically tended plantation where natural microorganisms are used.